EvilGophish Unhooked: Insights Into the Infrastructure and Notable Domains

 Wrap-Up

 Monitoring and analyzing the infrastructure and tactics of phishing campaigns using software like EvilGophish is essential for staying ahead of threat actors and red teams.
-Our continuous efforts in threat hunting and brand protection enable us to provide fast, accurate, and reliable results.
+Our continuous efforts in cyber threat hunting and brand protection enable us to provide fast, accurate, and reliable results.

 Stay tuned for future updates as we uncover more insights and continue to improve the Hunt platform for our users.